I’ve just returned from London where I was fortunate enough to be invited to Andrew Reynolds’ Entrepreneurs Bootcamp.

 This two-day event was held in the magnificent O2 Arena in front of 6,000 people.
 The atmosphere was incredibly uplifting with so many people gathered in one place to learn how they can turn their life around.
 Up on stage were top speakers from around the world, including some of Australia’s finest presenters, educators and motivators, Brett McFall, Tom Hua and Pat Mesiti.

-Another Australian, Internet Marketer and Webinar King, Steven Essa, was there to share the experience too:
+Another Australian, Internet Marketer and The Webinar Guy, Steven Essa, was there to share the experience too:

 (If the video stops and starts or is jumpy, just press ‘pause’ and give it half a minute to download, then press ‘play’ again)